MahamudM90/Invoice-Generator/README.md

 # Invoice Of Generator🧾

 An Invoice Creator Project That Is Built With React.
-Add itemized items, configure quantity, Prices, Tax Rates and Discounts & Download Invoice as PDFs to your Device.
+Add Itemized items, configure quantity, Prices, Tax Rates and Discounts & Download Invoice as PDFs to your Device.
 Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to Capture the data from the Modal & Convert It from Canvas -> PDF.